Toy Story 2: Plot

-Woody and Buzz Lightyear have become co-leaders of Andy's toys.
-Andy plans to take Woody to Cowboy Camp, but accidentally rips his arm.
-Andy's mother places Woody on a shelf, and Woody begins to fear that Andy will throw him away.
-The following day, Woody finds Wheezy, a penguin toy with a broken squeaker, who has also been shelved.
+One year after the events of the first film, Woody and Buzz Lightyear, having become best friends, are now the co-leaders of Andy's toys.
+Andy plans to take Woody to Cowboy Camp, but accidentally rips his arm during a brief playtime.
+Andy's mother places Woody on a shelf, causing Woody to begin fearing that Andy will soon discard him.
+Woody finds Wheezy, a penguin toy with a broken squeaker, who has also been shelved.
 After saving Wheezy from being sold at a yard sale, Woody is found and stolen by a greedy toy collector.
-Buzz fails to foil the theft, but finds clues identifying the collector as Al McWhiggin, the owner of the Al's Toy Barn store.
-Buzz, Mr. Potato Head, Slinky Dog, Rex, and Hamm set out to rescue Woody.
+Buzz fails to foil the theft, but finds clues identifying the thief as Al McWhiggin, the owner of the "Al's Toy Barn" store.

-At Al's apartment, Woody discovers that he was designed after the protagonist of Woody's Roundup, a popular 1950s children's Western series, and meets his co-star character dolls: Jessie the Cowgirl, Bullseye the Horse, and Stinky Pete the Prospector.
-While delighted to meet them, Woody realizes that Al plans to sell the entire Woody's Roundup collection to a toy museum in Tokyo.
-Woody announces that he has to return home to Andy, dismaying the gang, because the museum will not accept the collection without him, and they will go back into storage.
-After Woody's arm is repaired the next day, Woody learns that Jessie was abandoned by her owner, Emily, when she grew up.
+At Al's apartment, Woody discovers that he was designed as the main protagonist of Woody's Roundup, a popular 1950s children's Western series, where he meets the toy versions of his character co-stars: Jessie the Cowgirl, Bullseye the Horse, and Stinky Pete the Prospector.
+While delighted to meet them, Stinky Pete informs Woody that Al plans to sell the entire Woody's Roundup collection to a toy museum in Tokyo.
+Woody desperately wants to return home to Andy, dismaying the group because the museum will not accept the collection without him, which will lead them back into storage.
+After Woody's arm is repaired the next day, he learns that Jessie was once loved by her owner Emily, until she outgrew and donated her away.
 Convinced that Andy might do the same to him, Woody decides to go to the museum.

-Meanwhile, Buzz's group reaches Al's Toy Barn and searches for Woody.
-Buzz encounters a Utility Belt Buzz toy; assuming he is a real space ranger going AWOL, Utility Belt Buzz imprisons Andy's Buzz.
-Utility Belt Buzz later meets Andy's other toys and, assuming they are on a mission to defeat his arch-nemesis, Emperor Zurg, accompanies them to Al's apartment.
-Andy's Buzz escapes and follows the gang, inadvertently releasing a toy Zurg who follows Buzz to destroy him.
+Buzz, Mr. Potato Head, Slinky Dog, Rex, and Hamm venture out to Al's Toy Barn to rescue Woody.
+Separated from the gang, Buzz encounters "Ultra Buzz Lightyear", a Buzz variant toy with a utility belt who assumes he is a real space ranger.
+Ultra Buzz captures and imprisons Andy's Buzz.
+Ultra Buzz meets the gang, and accompanies them to Al's apartment, assuming they are on a mission to defeat his arch-nemesis, Emperor Zurg.
+Andy's Buzz escapes and follows them, inadvertently releasing a toy Zurg who follows Buzz to destroy him.
+Both Buzzes and the rest of the search party arrive at the apartment, meeting Woody and the Roundup toys.